ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter33.md

 Lán XīChén smiled, then went on, “I’m not saying this as the elder brother, but as the head of the GūsūLán sect.”

-Wèi WúXiàn was extremely moved; he stood up, adjusted his robes, and solemnly bowed, with his left hand turned into a fist while the right hand rested flat against the fist, and both his arms, halfway, stretched forward.
+Wèi WúXiàn was extremely moved; he stood up, adjusted his robes, and solemnly bowed, with his left hand turned into a fist while the right hand rested flat against the fist, and both his arms were halfway stretched forward.
 Earnestly, he said, “Yes, Zōng-zhǔ*.”

 <small>*Zōng-zhǔ means the head of a sect.</small>